dustinmcafee/rustvncserver/README.md

 This library implements the VNC protocol as specified in RFC 6143, which is a public specification.
 The ZYWRLE algorithm is used under a BSD-style license from Hitachi Systems & Services, Ltd.
 All Rust dependencies use MIT or dual MIT/Apache-2.0 licenses.

+### Optional Third-Party Dependencies

+When using the `turbojpeg` feature, this library provides bindings to libjpeg-turbo (licensed under BSD-3-Clause, IJG, and zlib licenses).
+Users are responsible for compliance with libjpeg-turbo's license terms.
+See [NOTICE](NOTICE) for details.

 ## Credits